vobst/linpmem-cli/README.md

 ```
 cargo install --path . --locked
 ```
-This command will install the `pmem` binary into Cargo's bin folder, e.g., `$HOME/.cargo/bin`.
+This command will install the `pmem` and `loader` binaries into Cargo's bin folder, e.g., `$HOME/.cargo/bin`.

+Note: This will install the programs for the _current_ user, which is hopefully not the root user.
+In case you experience any troubles when running them through sudo or in a root shell, remember to add the binaries to root's PATH.

 ## Uninstall